Doctoral study in the School of Architecture and Planning

 Statement of Research Intent

-As part of your application, you need to submit an Architecture and Planning Statement of Research Intent as well as the University of Auckland’s Statement.
+As part of your application, you need to submit an Architecture and Planning Statement of Research Intent.
 The purpose of preparing the documents is to obtain sufficient information for the school to assess your application and allocate supervisors best able to support your research.

-If you intend to undertake the PhD with a creative practice component, you’ll need to submit, in addition to the University’s general document, a Statement of Research Intent for PhD with Practice Component.
+If you intend to undertake the PhD with a creative practice component, you’ll need to submit a Statement of Research Intent for PhD with Practice Component.

 We encourage contacting our Postgraduate Advisers before you submit your Application for Admission (AfA) for more specific information and advice about doctoral study in our School.